 Dehydration Treatment

 When your vet believes that your French Bulldog is dehydrated, they will conduct a full set of tests.
-The aim of this is to determine the seriousness of dehydration and to determine the potential source of dehydration.
+This aims to determine the seriousness of dehydration and determine the potential source of dehydration.

 The cause can be apparent, like an upset stomach or heat exhaustion.

-However, in certain situations, you might only sense that your Frenchie is just not acting normal.
-Your veterinarian would probably prescribe certain examinations, such as blood and urine sample, x-rays and ultrasound scanning.
+However, you might only sense that your Frenchie is just not acting normal in certain situations.
+Your veterinarian would probably prescribe certain examinations, such as blood and urine samples, x-rays, and ultrasound scanning.

 The most successful way to address dehydration is to put your Frenchie on an IV drip.
 This would restore any fluids that have already been lost and will avoid further dehydration.
-Another method of rehydrating your Frenchie is the administration of fluid underneath the skin to create a fluid lump.
+Another method of rehydrating your Frenchie is administering fluid underneath the skin to create a fluid lump.

 This fluid would then be consumed over a couple of hours.
 Even so, it’s much less effective in resolving dehydration than an IV drip and is only appropriate for mild forms.

-Oral rehydration methods may also be used, but these are only helpful if your French Bulldog can still drink and holds the liquid down.
-Dependent on your Frenchies symptoms, antibiotics, anti-sickness drugs and pain medication may also be needed.
+Oral rehydration methods may also be used, but these are only helpful if your French Bulldog can still drink and hold the liquid down.
+Depending on your Frenchies symptoms, antibiotics, anti-sickness drugs, and pain medication may also be needed.

-You must discuss with your veterinarian the appropriate course of action for your French Bulldog.
+You must discuss the appropriate course of action for your French Bulldog with your veterinarian.

 Anxiety Can Cause Your Dog To Not Drink